 See my fully-managed Portugal itineraries if you don’t have the time or confidence to plan your own trip.

 3. If you’re making your own travel arrangements, find out how to get from the airport to your accommodation before you book your flights.
-If you’re relying on public transport for transfers, you could get caught out if services finish earlier than you expected or don’t run at weekends.
+If you’re relying on public transport for transfers, especially between cities, you could get caught out if services finish earlier than you expected or don’t run at weekends.

 You can pre-book an airport transfer if you’d rather keep things simple.